 Researchers can apply to analyze confidential CHIS data, data sensitive variables, and/or geo-coded data through the Data Access Center (DAC).

 Access to confidential CHIS data requires a research application, review, and approval.
 Researchers can submit an application through the application portal, and can edit, check the status of their applications, and keep track of active, pending, and expired projects.

-The source and constructed variable dictionaries contain descriptions of all variables in the entire source data sets and include those variables not available in the Public Use Files.
+Get help with analyzing CHIS data or access CHIS variable dictionaries, which contain descriptions of all variables in the entire source data set including those not available in the Public Use Files.